alexellis/arkade/README.md

 # Download a specific version of that tool
 arkade get kubectl@v1.22.0

+# Download last version of this tool
+arkade get kubectl@latest

 # Download multiple tools at once
 arkade get kubectl \
   helm \